 Dr Ulrike Mathesius received her Dipl.
 Biol.
 (BSc Hons) at the Technical University of Darmstadt in Germany in 1995.
 She carried out her PhD at the Research School of Biological Sciences at ANU between 1996-1999, which focused on the symbiosis between rhizobia and legumes.
 This was followed by post doctoral research at RSBS in the area of plant proteomics between 1999 and 2001.
 In 2002 she moved to the School of Biochemistry and Molecular Biology with a Post Doctoral Fellowship from the Australian Research Council.
-Ulrike then held an ARC Research Fellowship and is now an ARC Future Fellow working on the developmental regulation of nodulation, parasitic gall development and lateral root formation in legumes.
+Ulrike then held an ARC Research Fellowship (2005-2010) and an ARC Future Fellow (2011-2015) working on the developmental regulation of nodulation, parasitic gall development and lateral root formation in legumes.
+She is currently a Professor in the Division of Plant Science.

 - Microbial and environmental control of root developmental plasticity